 You, as the Veteran has most of the control of how the outcome will be.
 Similar to homework, you have to do the research and due diligence.
 By properly seeking help and asking your local VA for information, you will handle surprises better than if you did not find for help.
 The most important thing is to document all of the information that you encounter with your former spouse.
 It is easy to confirm verbally, but with no documentation, you will face an uphill battle.

 What do I do after my VA Disability Benefits are applied for Child Support?

-Do your research before to know what your options are with VA benefits for Child Support.
+Do your research before to know what your options are with VA Disability Benefits and Child Support.
 If you feel that you are underrated VA Claims Insider (VACI) has all the resources for you to process your claim promptly.
 VACI has a robust team of Veteran Coaches streamlining the process.

 VACI has all the tools necessary for you to file the claim medical documents scrutinized by our coaches and a team of licensed professionals.
 See you on the inside of the VA Claims Insider ELITE Program!